open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 	TopologyKeyType TopologyKeyType `json:"topologyKeyType"`

 	// MaxSkew describes the degree to which the workload may be unevenly distributed.
-	// If present, the scheduler will not schedule if the MaxSkew cannot be satisfied.
+	// Skew is the maximum difference between the number of selected ManagedClusters in a topology and the global minimum.
+	// The global minimum is the minimum number of selected ManagedClusters for the topologies within the same TopologyKey.
-	// The minimum possible value is 1.
+	// The minimum possible value of MaxSkew is 1.
 	// +optional
 	// +kubebuilder:validation:Minimum=1
 	MaxSkew *int32 `json:"maxSkew,omitempty"`

-	// Weight indicates the weight of the SpreadPolicyTerm.
-It is required only when multiple
-	// terms are used.
-To spread the workload, the scheduler takes the even constraints with
-	// higher weight into prior consideration.
-	// +optional
-	// +kubebuilder:validation:Minimum=1
-	// +kubebuilder:default=1
-	Weight int32 `json:"weight,omitempty"`
 }

 // +kubebuilder:validation:Enum=Label;Claim